 - Use message eliding

 - After the first message, receive subsequent messages with a time delay interval.
-This delay interval (configured in the client profile) controls on a topic-by-topic basis the rate of message updates sent to a client (for example, five messages per second per topic).
+The delay interval, which is configured in the client profile, controls the rate of message updates sent to a client on a topic-by-topic basis (for example, five messages per second per topic).

-- Message brokers track the number of topics on a client connection dynamically.
-Whenever this number is below the set maximum, the eliding function is applied to the new incoming messages.
+- Message brokers dynamically track the number of topics on a client connection.
+Whenever this number is below the set maximum, eliding is applied to the new incoming messages.

-- For subscribers with wild card subscriptions, each topic that matches the wildcard subscription is elided, up to the maximum number of subscriptions specified by the client profile.
+- For subscribers with wildcard subscriptions, each topic that matches the subscription is elided, up to the maximum number of subscriptions specified by the client profile.

-- It is recommended that consuming clients do not use discard indications when using message eliding.
+- It's recommended that consuming clients don't use discard indications when using message eliding.
 In a situation where a message broker’s egress priority queue for a client fills up with received messages, the oldest messages on the egress queue are discarded to make room for newly arriving messages, and the message at the head of the queue is flagged with the discard indication.
 However, if eliding is enabled, that message could be elided, and the client would not receive the discard indication.

-The following example explains how message eliding works:
+The following example shows how message eliding works:

 - Client P is publishing messages on topic T at a rate of one message per millisecond; each message is flagged as eliding-eligible.

-- When the first message, M1, for topic T arrives at the message broker for client S, it is sent to the client without any delay, assuming the TCP window is open.
+- When the first message, M1, for topic T arrives at the message broker for client S, it's sent to the client without any delay, assuming the TCP window is open.

-- When message M2 for topic T arrives a moment later at the message broker for subscriber S, it is held by the message broker but not sent to the client since there has already been a message (that is, M1) for this same topic sent within the 200ms delay time.
+- When message M2 for topic T arrives a moment later at the message broker for subscriber S, it's held by the message broker, but not sent to the client since there has already been a message (that is, M1) for this same topic sent within the 200ms delay time.

-- When subsequent messages (for example, M3, M4, etc.) arrive at the message broker for client S, each newer message replaces the previous message and is continuously held by the message broker.
+- When subsequent messages, M3, M4, ....
+Mn, arrive at the message broker for client S, each newer message replaces the previous message and is continuously held by the message broker.